4xush/ShopSync-Manager/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## ShopSync Manager

-ShopSync Manager is a JavaFX-based desktop application designed to streamline small tech shop operations.
-Manage product sales, repairs, mobile recharges, and inventory—all in one place.
-Powered by a SQLite backend, it offers real-time reporting, category-based product tracking (Phones, Headphones, etc.), and a user-friendly interface for shop owners on the go.

 ## Folder Structure